SFMTA Transit and Traffic Advisory for the Week, from Thursday, May 7 through Wednesday, May 13, 2026

 UPDATE: Caltrans Work—04-4K1104 (19th Avenue)

-Phase 2 (Paving Work)Caltrans will begin paving 19th Avenue between Lincoln Way and Holloway in April 2026.
+Phase 2 (Paving Work)Caltrans began paving 19th Avenue between Lincoln Way and Holloway in April 2026.
 During construction, two traffic lanes will be closed and one open on the segment in construction.
 Alternate routes will be established to route traffic around the segment in construction using Junipero Sera Boulevard, Sloat Boulevard, Sunset Boulevard and Lincoln Way.

-Listed below are schedules of phase 2 paving work:
+Listed below are schedules of Phase 2 paving work:

 • From 7 a.m., Friday, May 8 until 5 a.m., Monday, May 10: Southbound 19th Avenue between Lincoln and Sloat Boulevard will be repaved